RichardSCS/CVNPlusOne/README.md

 * Upon Success: HTTP 200 Status Code is returned along with "Appointment time successfully updated." in the response body.
 * Upon Failure: HTTP 404 Status Code is returned along with "Appointment Not Found" or HTTP 400 Status Code is returned along with "Failed to update appointment time." in the response body.

+## Database
+For first iteration we have set up testfile.bin.
+On calling `IndividualMiniproject setup`, db entries will be setup.
+On subsequent calls to IndividualMiniproject without `setup`, it reads the appointments from the db.
+On termination it writes the appointments created into the db.

 ## Style Checking Report
 The cpplint tool was used to check the style of the code.